 Willing to work long hours within reason to meet deadlines.

-Willing to delegate lesser tasks to the appropriate person or people.
+Willing to delegate tasks to the appropriate person or people.

 Micro-Manager for select key jobs.
 Allows other qualified people handle the rest.

 Willing to take on greater than normal financial risk.